amwebexpert/etoolbox/README.md

 ## Online demo

-The app has been deployed and you can test it [JUST HERE!](https://amwebexpert.github.io/etoolbox).
+The web application has been deployed and you can test it [JUST HERE!](https://amwebexpert.github.io/etoolbox).
 Whenever a feature is only available under `Electron` the UI element will be disabled or a corresponding popup message will be displayed.
 But most of the time we will try to make the feature available online.

 ## Tested with Cypress